Jeffreyrn/vue-simple-flowchart/README.md

 #### Events

-- nodeClick, emit when node click, event: nodeID
+- nodeClick, emit when node click, event = nodeID
+- nodeDelete: emit when node deleted, event = nodeID
+- linkBreak: emit when all link to the node is deleted, event = nodeID

 ## Project setup